 I. Golf Tee Survey

-Results are in the project GolfteesSolutions.
-This example dataset is also discussed in Chapter 6 of Advanced Distance Sampling and results for the trial setup are given in Table 6.5.
+This example dataset is discussed in Chapter 6 of Buckland et al. (2004) and results for the trial setup are given in Table 6.5 (page 160).
+Results are also available in the Distance windows project GolfteesSolutions.